-Safety.com’s Safest Cities reports were created to identify the cities in each state with low crime rates and high financial security ratings.
-We understand that safety can be evaluated in many different ways, so we used multiple measures for each category.
+Safety.com’s Safest Cities reports were created to identify the cities and towns in each state with low crime rates and high financial security ratings.
+We understand that safety can be evaluated in many different ways, so we used multiple measures for each category to provide a unique view on safety and security.
 For crime rates, we examined public safety data from three different sources.
 For financial security ratings, we looked at a number of socioeconomic factors using data from the U.S. Census Bureau.
 In addition to this city-level data, we also provided safety data on the states themselves.
 This lets us see how each state ranks for natural disaster risks and public health ratings compared to all other states.
 Here is a detailed breakdown of the data we used and how each factor contributed to our rankings.

 Only crimes reported to the FBI were evaluated.
 But crime data alone doesn’t define a city’s safety.
 We also evaluated financial safety with data gathered from the 2018 report from the U.S. Census Bureau to measure socioeconomic factors and rates.
 Data evaluated includes:

 - Unemployment rate – The average rate of unemployed residents in each city